Open Source Project - "Implementation / Testing"

 This part of the project is due on your tutorial in Week of October 16th.

 Your team will identify 1-2 issues to work on.
 Although we will attempt to grade your work on both issues, we will only take the best one for your final grade.
-You can find outstanding issues here:
+You can find outstanding issues on the official GitHub repository:

 As a general rule of thumb, consider these issues ineligible for this project.